 (6) The auditor may be excluded from all or any part of a meeting of the Finance and Audit Committee or the Council by a recorded vote if the subject matter relates to the retaining or dismissal of the auditor.

 Assurance Requirements

-58.(1) The auditor must provide an audit report on the annual financial statements referred to in section 53 not more than one hundred and twenty (120) days after the fiscal-year end.
+54.(1) The auditor must provide an audit report on the annual financial statements not more than one hundred and twenty (120) days after the fiscal year-end.